aaron-grau/curic/rails/projects/art_share_api/README.md

 uniqueness constraint to not one, but two columns.
 [Check the Rails API docs for more info][multi-column-indexing]

-Add an index on `artist_id` so that we can quickly get all the contacts for a user.
+Add an index on `artist_id` so that we can quickly get all the artworks for a user.
 Also add associations between `User` and `Artwork`.
 Call the association from `Artwork` to `User` `Artist`.
 Note that our column in the `artworks` table does not have to be `user_id` despite being a foreign key to the `users` table.